Dollar General (NYSE:DG) Issues FY 2022 Earnings Guidance

 Dollar General (NYSE:DG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $11.39-$11.59 for the period, compared to the consensus EPS estimate of $11.56.
 The company issued revenue guidance of $37.98 billion-$37.98 billion, compared to the consensus revenue estimate of $37.69 billion.

-A number of analysts have recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft dropped their price objective on Dollar General from $266.00 to $265.00 and set a buy rating for the company in a research note on Monday.
-Truist Financial raised their price target on Dollar General from $227.00 to $262.00 and gave the stock a hold rating in a research note on Friday, August 5th.
-Loop Capital reaffirmed a buy rating on shares of Dollar General in a research note on Friday, May 20th.
-StockNews.com raised Dollar General from a hold rating to a buy rating in a research note on Friday, August 26th.
-Finally, BMO Capital Markets lowered Dollar General from an outperform rating to a market perform rating and set a $265.00 price target for the company. in a research note on Monday, August 15th.
-Three analysts have rated the stock with a hold rating, eleven have given a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of Moderate Buy and a consensus target price of $267.46.
+Several analysts have commented on the stock.
+StockNews.com upgraded shares of Dollar General from a hold rating to a buy rating in a research report on Friday, August 26th.
+Citigroup cut shares of Dollar General from a buy rating to a neutral rating and set a $258.00 price objective for the company. in a research report on Thursday, July 14th.
+Wells Fargo & Company upped their price objective on shares of Dollar General from $260.00 to $275.00 and gave the company an overweight rating in a research report on Monday, August 22nd.
+Morgan Stanley upped their price objective on shares of Dollar General from $250.00 to $270.00 and gave the company an overweight rating in a research report on Friday, August 26th.
+Finally, BMO Capital Markets cut shares of Dollar General from an outperform rating to a market perform rating and set a $265.00 price objective for the company. in a research report on Monday, August 15th.
+Three analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Dollar General has a consensus rating of Moderate Buy and a consensus price target of $267.46.

 Dollar General Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 18th.
-Stockholders of record on Tuesday, October 4th will be paid a $0.55 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, October 18th.
+Shareholders of record on Tuesday, October 4th will be issued a $0.55 dividend.
 The ex-dividend date of this dividend is Monday, October 3rd.
-This represents a $2.20 annualized dividend and a dividend yield of 0.91%.
-Dollar General’s dividend payout ratio is presently 21.91%.
+This represents a $2.20 annualized dividend and a yield of 0.90%.
+Dollar General’s dividend payout ratio is currently 21.91%.

 Insider Transactions at Dollar General